microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### IReactContext

-`IReactContext` allow `REACT_MODULE` attached structs to access whatever is provided by the React Native application.
+`IReactContext` allow `REACT_MODULE` applied structs to access whatever is provided by the React Native application.